Evertonwsmith/Capstone/README.md

+The following repository is a copy of the original, no github commit records or contribution records are attached

 # Sleepovers
 Please use the provided folder structure for your scope & charter, design documenation, communications log, weekly logs and final documentation.
 You are free to organize any additional folder structure as required by the project.